huangzhhui/XAgent-doc/docs/source/XAgent/Demo.md

 # Demo

-Please check out at [Demp playground](https://x-agent.net/share) where we have provided several use cases for you to observe the operation process.
+Please check out at [Demo playground](https://x-agent.net/share) where we have provided several use cases for you to observe the operation process.

 ## Case 1.
 Data Analysis: Demonstrating the Effectiveness of Dual-Loop Mechanism